This is Part III of my history of Crosse & Blackwell. (Links to Part I and Part II.)

 A factory was established in South Africa in 1951.

-Production of Crosse & Blackwell jam had been outsourced to William Moorhouse of Leeds by the 1950s.
+Jam decreased in importance to the company, and production had been outsourced to William Moorhouse of Leeds by the 1950s.

 United States sales amounted to $14 million in 1958, with 150 Crosse & Blackwell products, and 35 Keiller lines.
 Crosse & Blackwell was one of the four largest producers of tinned soup in the United States, and concentrated on the premium market.

 Crosse & Blackwell employed 450 people in America in 1960.